moka-rs/moka/MIGRATION-GUIDE.md

 - `run_pending_tasks` method, which executes the pending maintenance tasks explicitly.

+Although expired entries will not be removed until the pending maintenance tasks are executed, they will not be returned by cache read methods such as `get`, `get_with` and `contains_key`.
+So unless you need to remove expired entries immediately (e.g. to free some memory), you do not need to call `run_pending_tasks` method.

 ### `sync::Cache` and `sync::SegmentedCache`

-1. `sync` module is no longer enabled by default.
+1. (Not in v0.12.0-beta.1) `sync` caches will be no longer enabled by default.
 Use a crate feature `sync` to enable it.
-2. The thread pool is disabled by default.
+2. (Not in v0.12.0-beta.1) The thread pool will be disabled by default.
    - In older versions, the thread pool was used to execute maintenance tasks in background.
    - When disabled: